Best for

 Train Transfers

-Train transfers from Zürich or Geneva Airport to Wengen take approximately 3.5-4 hours and typically have three or four changes.
+Train transfers from Zürich or Geneva Airport to Wengen take approximately 3 hours 30 mins to 4 hours 15 mins and typically have three or four changes.
 The train stations at both Geneva and Zürich Airports are a short walk from Arrivals.

 Tickets will be sent by our UK Operations team or your travel agent at least 48 hours before departure and are valid for any train on your travel day.
 You can find timetables and real-time travel information on the SBB website or the SBB app.